Today I’m looking at a website that claims you can win free prizes – but is it for real?

 I will explain all this during the course of this post.

 Verdict: Hard to tell.
-Odds of winning aren’t known, but it would seem the odds are heavily stacked against you, (read on to know what mean).
-If you have won with PrizeGrab, (or not!) please leave me a comment below!
+Odds of winning are not known, but it would seem the odds are heavily stacked against you.
+(Read on to know what what I mean!).
+If you HAVE won with PrizeGrab, (or not!).
+Please leave me a comment.

 What Is PrizeGrab About?